aijadugar/fermes/README.md

 Tests cover health/ready endpoints, agent validation, auth middleware, session store (TTL, cap, round-trip), and the HTTP retry client.
 External APIs are stubbed — no real Sarvam/Mireye/Google calls are made.

-## Production notes
-- Confirm `MIREYE_BASE_URL` against your Mireye dashboard — `api.mireye.com`
-  is a placeholder, not a verified endpoint.
-- Set `AUTH_API_TOKEN` before exposing the endpoint publicly.
-- Set `REDIS_URL` when running multiple instances (the in-memory store does not share state across processes).
-- `reasoning_effort: null` disables Sarvam's thinking mode for latency; turn it back on if the model makes poor tool choices on hard queries.
-- Places search is US/Canada-shaped by default; swap or add a second provider for other regions.